 - Seal it, and it’s just about ready to be shipped!!

 One of the reasons why you’re putting the styrofoam container inside a box is so that you can label the package easily.
-Dry ice is classified as dangerous with FedEx, so you have to follow these procedures to avoid any future problems.
+Dry ice is classified as dangerous with FedEx, so you must follow these procedures to avoid future problems.

 Only Styrofoam that has been pre-approved by FedEx packaging can be used, and you can only ship 200kg of dry ice per package.